 - What problem are you solving?

-TikTok has a more accessible library in comparison to Instagram – meaning your brand can incorporate viral trending sounds or songs into your content.
-This can benefit your business as adding trending sounds to your video content can help gain a mass of views rapidly.
-While the music library is larger on TikTok copyright restrictions apply to business accounts – where some music is not available for commercial use.
+TikTok has a more accessible library than Instagram – meaning your brand can incorporate viral trending sounds or songs into your content.
+This can benefit your business as adding trending sounds to your video content can help gain a mass of views.
+While the music library is larger on TikTok copyright restrictions apply to business accounts – where some music is unavailable for commercial use.

 Instagram or TikTok - which platform is better for your business?